r3wald/espurna-wiki/Home.md

     * Soft color transitions
     * Color synchronization between light using MQTT
     * Option to have separate switches for each channel
+* Support for simple 433MHz RF receivers
+* Support for UART-to-MQTT bidirectional bridge
 * Fast asynchronous **HTTP Server**
     * Configurable port
     * Basic authentication
     * Web-based configuration
     * Relay switching and sensor data from the web interface
     * Handle color, brightness, and white/warm channels for lights
-    * Websockets based communication between the device and the browser
+    * Websockets-based communication between the device and the browser
     * Backup and restore settings option
     * Upgrade firmware from the web interface
     * Works great behind a [secured reverse proxy](http://tinkerman.cat/secure-remote-access-to-your-iot-devices/)